llmariner/llmariner/README.md

 ## Architecture

-LLMariner consists of control-plane and one or more worker-planes.
+LLMariner consists of a control-plane and one or more worker-planes.
 Both components can operate within a single cluster, but if you want to utilize GPU resources across multiple clusters, they can also be installed into separate clusters:

 <dl>
   <dt>Control-Plane components:</dt>
   <dd>Expose the OpenAI-compatible APIs and manage the overall state of LLMariner and receive a request from the client.</dd>
   <dt>Worker-Plane components:</dt>
-  <dd>Run every worker clusters, process tasks using compute resources such as GPUs in response to requests from the control-plane.</dd>
+  <dd>Run every worker cluster, process tasks using compute resources such as GPUs in response to requests from the control-plane.</dd>
 </dl>

 <p align="center">